Krylov complexity in quantum field theory, and beyond: Free massive fields in flat space

 In this section we consider free massive scalar\footnote{Also see \cite{Camargo:2022rnt}, which similarly considered free massive scalar field and found ``persistent staggering'' $c_o\neq c_e$.
 The original version of \cite{Camargo:2022rnt} also reported different values of slopes for odd and even branches of $b_n$, both smaller than $\pi/\beta$.
 We regard this as a numerical artifact -- we show in Appendix \ref{app:a1a2} that in case of two different slopes, in full generality one slope is always larger than, and the other is always smaller than $\pi/\beta$, see \eqref{alphaineq}.} and Dirac fermion in $d$ spacetime dimensions, for which the correlation functions are given by, see Appendix \ref{app:freetheories}, \bea \nonumber C(t)={\rm Tr}(e^{-\beta H/2}\phi(t,x) e^{-\beta H/2} \phi(0,x))\propto \int_{\tilde{m}}^\infty (y^2-\tilde{m}^2)^{d-3\over 2} {\cosh (y\, \tau)\over \sinh(y/2)} dy \eea and \bea \nonumber C(t)={\rm Tr}(e^{-\beta H/2}\psi^\dagger (t,x) e^{-\beta H/2} \psi(0,x))\propto \int_{\tilde m}^\infty dy \, ( y^2 - \tilde m^2)^{d-3\over 2} {y\cosh(y\tau) \pm \tilde m \sinh(y \tau)\over \cosh\big({y/2}\big)}, \eea where $\tau \equiv i t/\beta$, and $\tilde{m}=\beta m$.
 In the first case Lanczos coefficients split into even and odd branches, both growing linearly with $n$ albeit with different intercepts, as shown for $d=4$ in the left panel of Fig.~\ref{bnfreemodels}.
 We call this behavior ``persistent staggering'': $b_n$ grow linearly, with the universal slope $\pi n/\beta$, but even and odd branches have different finite terms: \bea b_n=\left\{ \right.\qquad n\gg 1. \eea In the second case of free massless fermions $C(t)$ is not an even function, hence besides $b_n$, Lanczos coefficients also include $a_n$, see Appendix \ref{app:abn}.
 In this particular case coefficients $a_n=\pm (-1)^n \tilde m$ can be expressed analytically, while $b_n$ exhibit standard ``vanilla'' asymptotic \eqref{asympt} $\beta b_n=\pi n$, see the right panel of Fig.~\ref{bnfreemodels}.

 Both the persistent staggering and oscillating $a_n$ have similar effects on Krylov complexity, which we calculate in both cases numerically, see Fig.~\ref{Kfree}.
-Namely, $\ln K(t)$ continues to grow linearly, but with the slope $\lambda_K$ smaller than $2\pi/\beta$.
-This provides a non-trivial test of the second inequality in \eqref{MSS}.
+Namely, $\ln K(t)$ continue to grow linearly, but with the slope $\lambda_K$ smaller than $2\pi/\beta$.
+This provides a non-trivial test of the second inequality of \eqref{MSS}.
 The first inequality is satisfied trivially because we assign $\lambda_{\rm OTOC}=0$ in free field theories.

 From the mathematical point of view, it is not entirely clear which property of $C(t)$ is a cause for persistent staggering.
 (We are focusing on the case of even $C(t)$ here, when $a_n\equiv 0$.)
 Based on a handful of examples reference \cite{viswanath2008recursion} claims, apparently erroneously, this is due to periodicity of $C(t)$.
 We propose that persistent staggering is a reflection of the ``mass gap'' of $f^2(\omega)$, that it is zero for $|\omega|$ smaller than some finite value $\omega_m$.
 Proving this statement or ruling it wrong, is an interesting mathematical question.
 In the Appendix \ref{PSE} we argue that staggering, i.e.~the difference between $c_e$ and $c_o$ in \eqref{asymptm}, can not be deduced from the structure of the singularity of $C(t)$ on the complex plane, unlike the mean value $(c_e+c_o)/2$, which is directly related to the pole structure of $C(t)$ at $t=i\beta/2$, i.e.~the dimension of the operator $\phi$.